wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 1. Stem *vila* and IPA token *ˈvilɐ*.
 I don't usually like folding characters to nothing, so that stress accent is still there...

 ... and that's it.
-Clicking on the last one takes you to the end of the **Stemming Results.** If you scroll up a bit, you can see the last two items, which are in Hebrew.
+Clicking on the last one takes you to the end of the **Stemming Results** where there is a small summary: "[Total of 7 potential problem stems]".
+If you scroll up a bit, you can see the last two items, which are in Hebrew.

 Nothing terrible, and we learned that there are some specific lexical exceptions in the English tokenizer.
 And so searching for
 *[**holland** east india company](https://en.wikipedia.org/w/index.php?search=holland+east+india+company)* on English Wikipedia gets you the right thing.

+The **Samples for Speaker Review** start with a random collection of stemming groups.
+In this small sample of English Wikipedia articles, the most common number of words in a group is just two.
+There aren't any stemming groups large enough to be counted among the "largest" stemming groups, and the seven potential problem stems from above are gathered together for easy sharing with a speaker.

 Next up, English doesn't have any **Common Prefix Alternations,** but it has lots of **Common Suffix Alternations.** Many of them are in the English language config, but some are not yet.
 Silent *e,*